nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Avengers Assemble (AA) is a **desktop app for managing contacts, meant for use with a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-The application is designed for Head Tutors of the CS1101S Programming Methodology course, but its use cases can be extended to Head Tutors of other courses.
-Our user guide hence aims to aid users in understanding how to get started with the application.
+The application is designed for Head Tutors of the NUS CS1101S Programming Methodology course, who intend to simplify their administrative tasks relating to contact management between students, other teaching assistants, and course instructors.
+However, its use cases can be extended to Head Tutors of other courses outside CS1101S.

+Our user guide aims to aid users in understanding how to get started with the application.

 <!-- * Table of Contents -->
 <page-nav-print />